ACT (Action Chunking with Transformers)

 Overview

 ACT (Action Chunking with Transformers) is an imitation learning algorithm developed at Stanford.
-Released alongside the low-cost hardware system ALOHA, it demonstrated that bimanual dexterous manipulation can be learned with just 10 minutes of demonstration data.
+Released alongside the low-cost hardware system ALOHA, it reports that some bimanual dexterous manipulation tasks can be learned with ~10 minutes of demonstration data (task-dependent).

 ItemDetails